ValueInMotion/value-in-motion-agent/README.md

 ## 1. What It Is

 **Value in Motion is an agentic execution operating system for Customer Success.
 Adoption creates evidence, evidence validates outcomes, outcomes drive value — and value drives the decision to remediate, renew, or expand.
-Forty-four governed steps, handoff through renewal.**
+Forty-four governed steps, handoff through renewal and expansion.**

 **ViM (Value in Motion)** is a closed-loop agentic execution process that turns an outcome goal into actions, learns from results, and keeps iterating until value is delivered.